apache/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

 `DATE_SUB(keyword literal, integer)`
 `DATE_SUB(keyword literal, interval expr)`
-`DATE_ADD(column, integer)`
+`DATE_SUB(column, integer)`
 `DATE_SUB(column, interval expr)`

 *keyword* is the word date, time, or timestamp.
 *literal* is a date, time, or timestamp literal.
 For example, a date in yyyy-mm-dd format enclosed in single quotation marks.
 *integer* is a number of days to subtract from the date, time, or timestamp.
 *column* is date, time, or timestamp data in the data source.
 *interval* is the keyword interval.
 *expr* is an interval expression, such as the name of a data source column containing interval data.

 ### DATE_SUB Examples
 The following examples show how to apply the syntax variations.